ansys/pysystem-coupling/doc/source/index.rst

 PySystemCoupling is licensed under the MIT license.

 This module makes no commercial claim over Ansys whatsoever.
-PySystemCoupling extends the functionality of Ansys System Coupling by adding an additional Python interface to System Coupling without changing the core behavior or license of the original software.
+PySystemCoupling extends the capabilities of Ansys System Coupling by adding an additional Python interface to System Coupling without changing the core behavior or license of the original software.
 The use of the interactive control of PySystemCoupling requires a legally licensed local copy of System Coupling.

 ..
 TODO Add the appropriate link when available.